noppa/ng-hot-reload/README.md

 Check out `gulpfile.js` in [the demo package](https://github.com/noppa/ng-hot-reload/tree/master/packages/demo), demo project sources are in `gulp-example` folder.

 ## Client options
-The options that you can pass to the library depend on the package you use, but these options should work in all (not implemented for Webpack loader yet):
+The options that you can pass to the library depend on the package you use, but these options should work in all:

 - `angular` (string, default: `"angular"` for standalone package and `"(require('angular'), angular)"` for Webpack)
 JavaScript expression that will be